Advertising helps fund Big Issue’s mission to end poverty

 Scotland doesn’t use the same method of counting rough sleeping as England and Wales.
 Rather than counts and estimates, statisticians rely on reports to local authorities.

-The number of households that reported sleeping rough the night before applying to local authorities for support increased from 1,493 in 2022-23 to 1,916 a year later.
-A total of 2,931 households said they had slept rough in the previous three months.
+The number of households that reported sleeping rough the night before applying to local authorities for support rose from 1,932 to 2,465 applications between 2023-24 and 2024-25.
+Meanwhile, 3,058 households said they were sleeping rough in the three months prior to contacting local authorities for help.

 How many women are sleeping rough in the UK?